 Navigating the labyrinth of patching unmanaged applications in a corporate environment can feel like an uphill battle, with new vulnerabilities lurking around every corner.
 As organizations scale and strict controls for corporate endpoints are still being established, it becomes increasingly difficult to restrict the software employees install.
 How can we efficiently manage this flood of vulnerabilities when it’s impractical to centrally patch every single application?

-In this blog post, we'll explore how the Axonius security and IT team leverages our Cybersecurity Asset Management platform coupled with its Enforcement Center's "Send Email to Assets" action, to encourage users to patch unmanaged software.
+In this blog post, we'll explore how the Axonius security and IT team leverages our Cybersecurity Asset Management solution coupled with its Enforcement Center's "Send Email to Assets" action, to encourage users to patch unmanaged software.
 This approach transformed the company’s employees into powerful allies in strengthening corporate security posture.

 In the early days of Axonius, we had the luxury of manual, “brute force” deployments to the laptops used by our employees.
 Rolling out a password manager, SSO, or MFA?
 Messaging and offering individual assistance to every employee ensured timely completion.
 However, as the company grew, so did the need to make widespread announcements for tasks requiring end-user attention.
 Even after implementing Mobile Device Management (MDM) to centralize corporate device management, we faced limitations in full automation without user interaction.